alienflip/zku.one-Course/week_4/README.md

 ```
 ```
 Solution: rollups
+A rollup is a type of scaling solution that works by executing transactions outside of Layer 1 but posting transaction data on Layer 1.
+This allows the rollup to scale the network and still derive its security from the Ethereum consensus.

 pros:
+They will also enable a new breed of applications that require cheaper transactions and faster confirmation time.
+All of this while being fully secured by the Ethereum consensus.

 Cons:
+Composability is one of them.
+In order to compose a transaction that uses multiple protocols, all of them would have to be deployed on the same rollup.
+Another challenge is fractured liquidity.
+Lower liquidity usually means higher slippage and worse trade execution.
 ```
 ```
 Solution: sidechains
+A sidechain is a separate blockchain which runs in parallel to Mainnet and operates independently.
+It has its own consensus algorithm (e.g. proof-of-authority, Delegated proof-of-stake, Byzantine fault tolerance).
+It is connected to Mainnet by a two-way bridge.

 pros:
+Supports general computation, EVM compatibility.
+Established technology.

 Cons:
+Less decentralized.
+Uses a separate consensus mechanism.
+Not secured by layer 1 (so technically it’s not layer 2).
 ```

 2. One of the solutions that has been gaining a lot of traction lately is zkRollups.
 With the use of a diagram explain the key features of zkRollups.
 Argue for or against this solution highlighting its benefits or shortcomings with respect to other solutions proposed or in use.